AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 You might also hear the terms **server-side** and **client-side** code, especially in the content of web development.
 Client-side code is code that is run on the user's computer--when a web page is viewed, the page's client-side code is downloaded, then run and displayed by the browser.
 In this module, we are explicitly talking about **client-side JavaScript**.

 Server-side code, on the other hand, is run on the server, then its results are downloaded and displayed in the browser.
 Examples of popular server-side web languages include PHP, Python, Ruby, ASP.NET and...
 JavaScript!
-JavaScript can also be used as a server-side language, for example, in the popular Node.js environment--you acn find out more about the server-side JavaScript in Mozilla's [Dynamic Websites - Server-side programming](https://developer.mozilla.org/en-US/docs/Learn/Server-side) topic.
-(This will also be a folder I intend to create inside the **My_Learning_Port** folder.)
+JavaScript can also be used as a server-side language, for example, in the popular Node.js environment--you acn find out more about the server-side JavaScript in Mozilla's [Dynamic Websites - Server-side programming]() topic. <!-- your own folder, "Server-side website programming" -->

 ### Dynamic versus static code